+Many projects often underestimate the difficulty of realistic validation and deployment of CML models.
+CML applications are uniquely challenging due to the need for clinical expertise to define cohort selection, annotate data, and evaluate model performance.
+The lack of easily accessible and available data resources is a significant issue in CML.
+In addition to maintaining patient privacy, annotating large amounts of sensitive medical data can be extremely difficult and more complicated than other kinds of data~\cite{gupta2023collaborative}.
+Inter-annotator and intra-annotator variability is a known issue; disagreements often arise due to differences in interpretation, training, and expertise of the annotator.
+Consensus labeling requires multiple annotators, which places additional overhead and cost constraints.

+Clinical evaluation can also be subjective due to a lack of established evaluation standards.
+In such scenarios, performance metrics must be explicitly defined for the clinical application.
+Furthermore, these assessment criteria may evolve under changing clinical guidelines or protocols.
+The exclusion criteria may need to be continuously refined as outliers are uncovered.
+CML projects are an iterative development process requiring constant feedback between clinical and technical teams.

-\subsection{Promote clinical champions}
+\subsubsection{1.3 Promote clinical champions}

 All CML projects should have a dedicated clinical champion, preferably a practicing specialist in the area of the specific application.
-The success of a project, even making it past development to the deployment stage depends on finding ``clinical use-case fit''.
-A clinical champion will be able to continuously affirm the clinical utility to make sure development is on the right track.

-Clinical champions are also insiders that are able to promote the CML project within the complex social hierarchies and regulations within a hospital that would be impenetrable to outsiders.
-Having their dedicated buy-in will often allow prioritization of the CML project within a myriad of competing projects and also be important for sourcing users to beta test prototypes.
-Especially for critical decision-making, trust is major barrier to adoption \cite{DBLP:journals/corr/abs-2102-00593}, and a clinical champion can help in defining what trust means to them and their colleagues, as well as assist with educating and training clinical users in the use of CML tools.
+The success of a project (even progressing past the initial development to the deployment testing) often depends on finding a ``clinical use-case fit''.
+A clinical champion can continuously reaffirm the clinical utility, guide early development, and provide a path for later deployment.
+Ideally, a clinical champion will be an insider that can promote the project within complex social hierarchies within a hospital that would be impenetrable to outsiders.
+Their dedicated buy-in often allows for prioritizing the project within a myriad of competing interests and helps in sourcing users to test CML prototypes.
+Especially for critical decision-making, trust is a major barrier to adoption ~\cite{DBLP:journals/corr/abs-2102-00593,lu2022improving}, and a clinical champion can help in defining what trust means to their colleagues, as well as assist in educating and training users of CML tools.

-\section{Clinical validation}
+\subsection{2) Clinical validation}

-Rigorous evaluation of many CML papers according to clinical standards is often lacking \cite{ nagendran2020artificial}.
-Some of these differences can be resolved by using multi-site test sets for evaluation, choosing more clinically meaning performance metrics, and performing user studies with clinicians on an end-to-end system that simulates the real-world clinical context.
+Rigorous evaluation of many CML papers according to clinical standards is often lacking~\cite{ nagendran2020artificial}.
+Historically, the ML research community has often focused on achieving state-of-the-art performance, while the medical community focused on demonstrating utility in broad clinical contexts and trials.
+Some of these differences can be resolved using multi-site evaluation, choosing more clinically meaningful performance metrics, and performing user studies on end-to-end systems that simulate real-world clinical environments.